LLSA Reading Submission Process

 ABEM has established the following criteria for LLSA readings:

-2. Focused on recent advances or current clinical knowledge in EM.
+1. Focus on recent advances or current clinical knowledge in Emergency Medicine (EM)

 How to Submit Recommendations for LLSA Readings